DOAAMOHAME/-Kinesis-Data-Stream/README.md

  Objectives:
  - Get an overview of Amazon Kinesis Streams and key use cases
  - Learn how to use the Kinesis Streams producer SDK
- - Discover how to use the Kinesis Streams  for analytics and processing and put data in dynmodb Requisites :
+ - Discover how to use the Kinesis Streams  for analytics and processing and put data in dynmodb

+Requisites :
--Create role with required permissions :so go to the aws console
+-Create role with required permissions :so go to the aws console  and create roles